Pride flag: Intersex

 The intersex flag was created by Morgan Carpenter of Intersex Human Rights Australia in July 2013 to create a flag "that is not derivative, but is yet firmly grounded in meaning".
-The organization describes the circle as "unbroken and unornamented, symbolising wholeness and completeness, and our potentialities.
-We are still fighting for bodily autonomy and genital integrity, and this symbolises the right to be who and how we want to be".
+The organization describes the circle as:

 Lesbian

-No single flag design for a lesbian pride flag has been widely adopted.
+No single design for a lesbian-pride flag has been widely adopted.
 However, many popular ones exist.

 The labrys lesbian flag was created in 1999 by graphic designer Sean Campbell, and published in June 2000 in the Palm Springs edition of the Gay and Lesbian Times Pride issue.
 The design involves a labrys, a type of double-headed axe, superimposed on the inverted black triangle, set against a violet background.
 Among its functions, the labrys was associated as a weapon used by the Amazons of mythology.
 In the 1970s it was adopted as a symbol of empowerment by the lesbian feminist community.
 Women considered asocial by Nazi Germany for not conforming to the Nazi ideal of a woman, which included homosexual females, were condemned to concentration camps and wore an inverted black triangle badge to identify them.
 Some lesbians reclaimed this symbol as gay men reclaimed the pink triangle (many lesbians also reclaimed the pink triangle although lesbians were not included in Paragraph 175 of the German criminal code).
 The color violet became associated with lesbians via the poetry of Sappho.

 The lipstick lesbian flag was introduced by Natalie McCray in 2010 in the weblog This Lesbian Life.
 The design contains a red kiss in the left corner, superimposed on seven stripes consisting of six shades of red and pink colors and a white bar in the center.
 The lipstick lesbian flag represents "homosexual women who have a more feminine gender expression", but has not been widely adopted.
 Some lesbians are against it because it does not include butch lesbians, while others have accused McCray of writing biphobic, racist, and transphobic comments on her blog.

 The "pink" lesbian flag was derived from the lipstick lesbian flag but with the kiss mark removed.
 The pink flag attracted more use as a general lesbian pride flag.

 The "orange-pink" lesbian flag, modeled after the seven-band pink flag, was introduced on Tumblr by blogger Emily Gwen in 2018.
 The colors include dark orange for "gender non-conformity", orange for "independence", light orange for "community", white for "unique relationships to womanhood", pink for "serenity and peace", dusty pink for "love and sex", and dark rose for "femininity".
 A five-stripes version was soon derived from the 2018 colors.